 - 1 teaspoon Salt (half if using salted butter)

 - Roll seasoned ground turkey into meatballs with the diameter of a quarter but thick enough to be considered a meatball.
-Not super tiny but not so thick they will have a hard time cooking through
+Not super tiny but not so thick they will have a hard time cooking through.
+I used a meatball maker and I got 15 meatballs.

-- In a pan on medium/ high heat add oil if you desire and meatballs.
-Don't jumble up give them space to cook.
+- In a skillet on medium/ high heat add oil and meatballs.
+Don't crowd them, if you need to cook in batches do so.
 Cook on both sides for about 2-3 minutes.
 They don't have to be done inside this step is for color.

-- Remove meatballs and then adjust low heat to medium low heat.
-Add in heavy cream, butter, salt and parmesan cheese.
-Combine then add meatballs back in
+- Remove meatballs and then adjust heat to low heat.
+Add in butter, heavy cream, parmesan cheese, garlic powder, salt and pepper.
+Allow the sauce to simmer a little.
+See notes if sauce isn't thickening.
+Sauce should be thick before adding in meatballs.
+After sauce is right then add meatballs back in